ndsteve/CommonCrawlJob/examples/README.rst

 	sbin/stop-yarn.sh

-You have now successfully ran your first EMR job over the Common Crawl Archive!
+You have now successfully ran your first EMR job over part of the Common Crawl Archive!

 Next Steps
 ----------